pwr-Solaar/Solaar/docs/installation.md

 if you're using another
 distribution the required packages are most likely named something similar.

-If the desktop notifications bindings are also installed (`gir1.2-notify-0.7` for Debian/Ubuntu), you will also get desktop notifications when devices come online/go offline.
+If desktop notifications bindings are also installed (`gir1.2-notify-0.7` for Debian/Ubuntu), you will also see desktop notifications when devices come online/go offline.
 For GNOME Shell/Budgie Desktop/KDE/XFCE support, you also need to have `gir1.2-ayatanaappindicator3-0.1` installed in Debian/Ubuntu.
 Although it is recommended to install and use `gir1.2-ayatanaappindicator3-0.1` if it is